ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 # IBM Spectrum Protect Plus overview
 {: #spp_considerations}

-New installations of the IBM Spectrum® Protect Plus service are no longer supported for new or existing deployments of vCenter Server instances.
+New installations of the IBM Spectrum® Protect Plus service are no longer supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing IBM Spectrum Protect Plus installations on your existing instances.
 If you want to install IBM Spectrum Protect Plus yourself, see [IBM Spectrum Protect Plus documentation](https://www.ibm.com/docs/en/spp).
 {: deprecated}

 The IBM Spectrum Protect Plus service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.